kennedy31415/FurryDemo/README.md

 # FurryDemo
-Website demo for FurryLogic skills assessment.
+Website demo for FurryLogic skills assessment by Daniel Kennedy.